farmcp/list_app/README.md

 2. ~~Add :active field to Restaurants - not accessible through users and forms.
 Change :postal_code to :string~~
 2. Allow users to click through list_items to view details on restaurants
 3. Able to search users on app through Friends tab and also sync with Friends' lists
+4. Integrate google maps for each of the lists in each city
 2. ~~Allow users to follow each other~~
 2. ~~Bug: users that follow can't see each other's lists~~
 2. Email verification